 IMS authors were maybe very wise but probably they were not operation engineers.
 If you have ever tried to trace all the messages which belong to a certain user/flow, you probably know, what I mean 🙂 Basic VoLTE validation procedures are described at Validating VoLTE document.

 In this post I’m getting on a shaky ground.
-I don’t know all the tools, some tools I know only briefly and I don’t want to promote any particular one.
+I don’t know all the tools, some tools I know only briefly and I don’t want to promote any particular one (unless it is free :)).
 I also know that many operators and vendors create their own tools indoors (sometimes quite advanced).
 However I hope that it makes a sense to briefly list a few tools one can encounter in practice.
 Would you have any favorite application, please let us know.